collapsinghierarchy/encproc-decryptor/tutorial/survey/tutorial.md

 ## The API Engine EncProc
 In our survey webApp the engine will take the role of the **Survey Back-End** that is self-hosted within the organisation.

 > **Note:** Alternative architectures may be plenty.
 For example you can use your already existing **not-encrypted** survey webApp and enhance it with the API engine for aggregating the ciphertexts.
 This will have the positive side-effect of **data minimization** and **separation of duties** such that the encrypted data processing API engine does not receive any client-linkable meta-data of the survey participants.
+So you dont have all your eggs lying in the same basket.

 ### Setup EncProc
-For the sake of simplicity of this tutorial we refer to the general setup of the engine to the [README](https://github.com/collapsinghierarchy/encproc) of the according repository.
+For the sake of simplicity of this tutorial we only refer to the general setup of the engine to the [README](https://github.com/collapsinghierarchy/encproc) of the according repository and don't bother with this.
 For this tutorial we will be using an already running instance of encproc ``http://217.154.80.44:8080``.
 The survey [demo](https://github.com/collapsinghierarchy/encproc-decryptor/tree/main/survey%20demo) example is already pre-configured to use this instance.
 You can try to access the URL from your browser and you will receive ``heyho`` back in case it's up and running.

 ### Communicate with EncProc